A generalized configuration model with triadic closure: Construction Algorithm

-We note that the community sizes can be distinct.
+We note that the size of different communities can be distinct.
 That is, it is possible that $n_i\ne n_j$ for some $i\ne j$.
-Suppose that a probability mass function (pmf) $\{p_k, k=0, 1, \ldots\}$ is given.
-We repeatedly use this pmf sequence to sample $c$ degree sequences.
-We obtain a double sequence of degrees $\{k_{ij},i=1, 2, \ldots, c, j=1, 2, \ldots, n_i\}$, where $k_{ij}$ denotes the degree of the $j$-th vertex in community $i$.
-Define $m_i$ such that \beq{m_i} 2 m_i=\sum_{j=1}^{n_i} k_{ij}. \eeq The quantity $2m_i$ in \req{m_i} is the total number of stubs that vertices in community $i$ have.
+Denote $k_{ij}$ as the degree of the $j$-th vertex in community $i$.
+Define $m_i$ such that \beq{eqm_i} 2 m_i=\sum_{j=1}^{n_i} k_{ij}. \eeq The quantity $2m_i$ in \req{eqm_i} is the total number of stubs attached to vertices in community $i$.
 The total number of edges in the network is $m$, where